stefanwalther/deploy-docker-swarm/local-bash/README.md

 - [ ] If there is not default docker-machine, then we run into troubles.
 - [ ] Test on Windows
 - [ ] Use labels to get the UI-address of each service (nice to have, just an idea)
-- [ ] Message that 'machine-x' already exists is wrong
 - [ ] Use newer version of swarm-visualizer
+- [ ] Output formatting on windows doesn't work

 ## Reference links